-In May 2021, the U.S. Food and Drug Administration, or the FDA, approved EMPAVELI (pegcetacoplan), the first targeted C3 therapy and our first approved product, for the treatment of paroxysmal nocturnal hemoglobinuria, or PNH.
-EMPAVELI is approved for use in adults with PNH and can be used by patients who are either treatment-naïve or who are switching from C5 inhibitors eculizumab or ravulizumab.
+In May 2021, the FDA approved EMPAVELI® (pegcetacoplan), the first targeted C3 therapy and our first approved product, for the treatment of paroxysmal nocturnal hemoglobinuria, or PNH.
+EMPAVELI is approved for use in adults with PNH and can be used by patients who are either treatmentnaïve or who are switching from C5 inhibitors eculizumab or ravulizumab.
 We believe that EMPAVELI has the potential to elevate the standard of care in PNH and are seeking to establish EMPAVELI as the preferred first-line treatment for patients.
 In the United States, there are approximately 1,500 patients with PNH currently being treated with C5 inhibitors and another 150 patients who are expected to be newly diagnosed each year.
-Between our launch of EMPAVELI in May 2021 through December 31, 2021, we generated \$15.1 million in net product revenue from sales of EMPAVELI.
+Between our launch of EMPAVELI in May 2021 through December 31, 2022, we generated \$80.2 million in net product revenue from sales of EMPAVELI.
+For the year ended December 31, 2022, we generated \$65.1 million in net product revenue from sales of EMPAVELI.

-In December 2021, the European Commission, or the EC, approved Aspaveli (pegcetacoplan) for the treatment of adults with PNH who are anemic after treatment with a C5 inhibitor for at least three months.
-In January 2022, systemic pegcetacoplan was also approved for the treatment of PNH in Saudi Arabia and Australia.
-Systemic pegcetacoplan is currently marketed under the trade name EMPAVELITM in the United States, Saudi Arabia and Australia and Aspaveli® in the European Union.
-Under our collaboration and license agreement with Swedish Orphan Biovitrum AB (Publ), or Sobi, Sobi has global co-development and exclusive ex-U.S. commercialization rights for systemic pegcetacoplan and intends to initiate the commercial launch of Aspaveli in jurisdictions outside of the United States during the first quarter of 2022.
+In December 2021, the European Commission, or the EC, approved Aspaveli® (pegcetacoplan) for the treatment of adults with PNH who are anemic after treatment with a C5 inhibitor for at least three months.
+To date, systemic pegcetacoplan has also been approved for the treatment of PNH in Saudi Arabia, Australia, and the United Kingdom.
+Systemic pegcetacoplan is currently marketed under the trade name EMPAVELI[TM] in the United States, Saudi Arabia and Australia and Aspaveli in the European Union and United Kingdom.
+Under our collaboration and license agreement, or the Sobi collaboration agreement, with Swedish Orphan Biovitrum AB (Publ), or Sobi, Sobi has global co-development and exclusive ex-U.S. commercialization rights for systemic pegcetacoplan and initiated the commercial launch of EMPAVELI/Aspaveli in jurisdictions outside of the United States during the first quarter of 2022.
 We have commercialization rights for systemic pegcetacoplan in the United States.